-After ePermit and eControl components are implemented the designated Management Authority will have a database that contains information on all CITES permits requested and issued.
+After ePermit and eControl components are implemented the CITES Management Authority will have a database which contains information on all permits that were requested and issued.
 This information provides a complete picture of all trade events and can be used to build the annual reports that are submitted to the CITES Secretariat through an automated programme.